Patient Education

 YOUR JOB

-• You cannot learn to use artificial teeth by studying lessons or books.
+• You must study lessons or books to learn to use artificial teeth.
 All you have to do is wear them continually.
-It doesn't matter how much difficulty you experience, you will gradually learn to master them.
-Some people have difficulty learning to drive a car, some learn easily, and some will never learn.
-The same holds true for dentures.
-A few denture wearers do not assume the right mental attitude and never give the new teeth a chance.
-Usually they will blame the dentures, and will never learn to wear them.
+No matter how difficult you experience, you will gradually learn to master them.
+Some people struggle to drive a car, some learn quickly, and some will never know.
+The same holds for dentures.
+A few denture wearers must assume the right mental attitude and give the new teeth a chance.
+Usually, they will blame the dentures and never learn to wear them.
 It takes about four times longer to learn to master a lower denture than an upper denture.

 • People with poor gum ridges will have more trouble than others.
 They usually realize the difficulty and are ready for the worst.
 When they get their dentures, they are often surprised that it isn't as bad as they thought.

-• If you have lost tissue (generally caused by ill-fitting dentures over a long period of time) your dentures will not fit correctly until the tissue is firmed.
-This can be done surgically by and oral surgeon, or by wearing a well-fitted reline or replacement denture.
-As your tissue firms, the denture will loosen and need to be relined after 6 months to a year.
-The second reline is charged separately, but is a small investment compared to surgery.
+• If you have lost tissue (generally caused by ill-fitting dentures over a long period), your dentures will only fit correctly once the tissue is firmed.
+This can be done surgically by an oral surgeon or wearing a well-fitted reline or replacement denture.
+As your tissue firms, the denture will loosen and must be relined after six months to a year.
+The second reline is charged separately, but it's a small investment compared to surgery.

 EATING